Discovering Top-k Structural Hole Spanners in Dynamic Networks: Preliminaries and Problem Formulation

 \section{Preliminaries and Problem Formulation}

 This section first discusses the preliminaries and background of the problem.
-Later, we formally state structural hole spanner problem for the static network and structural hole spanner problem for the dynamic network.
+Later, we formally state the structural hole spanner problem for the static network and the structural hole spanner problem for the dynamic network.